Hamzah9797/e-commerce/README.md

 - clone the repository
 - npm install pnpm@latest -g (on your machine)
-- pnpm install (in the root folder)
+- pnpm run install-packages (in the root folder)
 - pnpm run start (in the root folder)
 - pnpm run test/lint (in the root folder - to run tests and linting)